wyhitcs/data-protection/privacy-aware_access_control_part_1.md

 * Decompose purposes into sub-purposes and store them in DB
 * No logical relation between purposes

 Information relevant and complete wrt purpose?
-(InformationQuality)
+(Information Quality)

 * Purpose P decomposed in P1 and P2 (both needed to fulfill P)
 * Customer allows P1, but not P2